You'll love this quick pasta primavera recipe with perfect al dente pasta tossed with tender roasted vegetables and a simple, lighter primavera sauce!

 Ingredients

-• 2 zucchini, halved length-wise and sliced (half moons)
+• 2 zucchini, sliced into half moons

 • 2 to 3 carrots, peeled and cut into short sticks

-• 1 red bell pepper, cored and sliced into thin sticks
+• 1 red bell pepper, sliced into strips

 • 3 large garlic cloves, minced